Tips for stress reduction

 2. Connect with nature

 - When possible get outside.
-Go for a walk, take your shoes off and connect with the ground.
-If you live near a beach, take advantage of it.
+Go for a walk and connect with nature.
+If you live near a beach, forest or park take advantage of it.

 - Take your dog for a walk.
 Breath, take time out to enjoy your surroundings.